WDI-SEA/project-2-pitches/README.md

 }
 ```

-MVP goals (x3-5)
+## MVP goals

-**- create user database for storing user login data**
+- create user database for storing user login data
-**- set up user form to successfully call Spotify Web API to GET albums from a selected genre for a certain year**
+- set up user form to successfully call Spotify Web API to GET albums from a selected genre for a certain year**
-**- create one-to-many relationship between 1 user and many result inputs**
+- create one-to-many relationship between 1 user and many result inputs
-**- save user result inputs to results database, and make a page to display the user's past searches**
+- save user result inputs to results database, and make a page to display the user's past searches

-Stretch goals (x2-5)
+## Stretch goals

-**- create ejs page that includes additional information about each album, besides just album name and release year**
+- create ejs page that includes additional information about each album, besides just album name and release year
-**- explore including a "play" link or option (not sure how this works within the API, so I need to do more research)**
+- explore including a "play" link or option (not sure how this works within the API, so I need to do more research)

-Any potential roadblocks?
+## Potential roadblocks

-**- I need to make sure I am adhering to the Spotify development/design guidelines for this app (very detailed and specific requirements for using their API)**
+- I need to make sure I am adhering to the Spotify development/design guidelines for this app (very detailed and specific requirements for using their API)
-**- I need to fully understand the differences/limitations of different authorization flows, mainly client credentials vs. authorization code flow**
+- I need to fully understand the differences/limitations of different authorization flows, mainly client credentials vs. authorization code flow

-## How to get started
-1. **Fork and clone this repository.**
-2. **Edit the text above to include specifics of your project.**
-3. **Commit, push, and submit a pull request to this repo with your edited pitch README.**
-4. *After you have met with a staff member and your pitch has been approved, suggested next steps:*
-      * Write out your routes and create a RESTful routing chart.
-      * Come up with a breakdown of what you plan to accomplish each day and how you are going to accomplish it.
-      * Create a new git repo for your project.
-      * Make all test API calls you need to to ensure your API will be usable for this project.